TheCitizenOne/snakegame/README.md

+UPDATE: THIS REPOSITORY HAS BEEN ARCHIVED BY ORDER216, PLEASE DO NOT WAIT ANY UPDATE SOON.

 # Snake Game
 A simple, terminal based snake game.
 Written in Python, for educational reasons.
 So please don't wait any future update so soon.